 The age pension is available for anyone that has reached 65 and a half years.
 This is expected to rise to 67 by 2023.
-However, the age pension is only available to individuals who are under the Department of Services income and assets tests limits.
+However, the age pension is only available to individuals who are under the Services Australia income and assets tests limits.

 If you retire at the age of 65, the life expectancy for females is 87.3, while males have an average life expectancy of 84.6.
 As the years go on, life expectancy rates continue to increase.

 Peak body for older Australians, National Seniors, has highlighted through recent research that many older Australians are outliving their savings and are very concerned about their future.